RaynerG/nvidia-nano/README.md

 ```
 This should display a camera window, press ctrl+c to exit.
 More details in the docs: https://developer.nvidia.com/embedded/learn/tutorials/first-picture-csi-usb-camera

+The following repo has some good basic programs to test the camera and nano working together: https://github.com/JetsonHacksNano/CSI-Camera

 # Install recent version of python
 Check the python version currently installed:
 ```